 The School District's budget is prepared according to Georgia Law.
 The most significant budgeted fund is the general fund, funded primarily through state revenue and local property tax revenue.
-During the course of fiscal years 2018 and 2017, the School District amended its general fund budget as needed.
+During the course of fiscal years 2019 and 2018, the School District amended its general fund budget as needed.

-During fiscal year 2018 the general fund had final actual revenues and other financing sources totaling \$34.6 million, which represented an increase from the original budgeted amount of \$28.3 million by \$6.3 million.
+During fiscal year 2019 the general fund had final actual revenues and other financing sources totaling \$33.7 million, which represented an increase from the original budgeted amount of \$28.3 million by \$5.4 million.
 This difference (final actual vs. original budget) was due in part to increased property tax collections and federal funding.

-Final actual expenditures during fiscal year 2018 totaling \$31.4 million represented an increase from the original budgeted amount of \$29.3 million by \$2.1 million.
-The increase in actual expenditures versus original budget expenditures was due primarily to increase in plant maintenance.
-The School District believes it effectively managed its budget during the fiscal year.
+Final actual expenditures during fiscal year 2019 totaling \$32.0 million represented an decrease from the original budgeted amount of \$32.4 million by \$0.4 million.
+The decrease in actual expenditures versus original budget expenditures was due primarily to decrease in instruction.